jonfreihofer/contacts-app-main/README.md

-Messing around with some UI ideas, using dummy data from the Typicode API
+Messing around with some CRUD-y ideas, using dummy data from the Typicode API.
+Built with React and StyledComponents